Bexley Grammar School: Premises

 The school has expanded into new buildings over time; Main (M), Jubilee (J), Golden Jubilee (was the Danson building but was replaced in 2005 by the current building), Heath (H), Le Feuvre (L), Music (Mu), Jubilee extension (J) (2002–03) and Golden Jubilee (G).
 Some confusion can occur with the Jubilee extension, which was originally the G building and the 2005 extension of the Main building.
 Recently, the SEN block (S) has been added on the end of the school on the side of the PE block and a new sixth form centre has been built as an extension to the Le Feuvre building.
 In 2017, a further extension to the school added a (K) block with a Theatre and sixth form study area.

 The school buildings form an internal courtyard area surrounded on all sides except the West, which is a covered area.

 The field covers a larger area than the buildings and is surrounded on two sides by Danson Park.

-House system

-BGS operates a House System involving all years, with around 12 members of staff in each house.
-All six houses have a "Head of House", who is in charge of organising all house activities, such as inter-house sports competitions.
-Each house is named after a former member of senior staff that had a notable impact on the school, including: